Life of a

 Desani recognized early on that the Indian family/ascetic guru/chela system — spanning and, in some cases, melding ancient Hindu and Muslim traditions — was unique among the world spiritual paths.
-The aging gurus, fakirs and masters Desani encountered saw him as a worthy — or perhaps least unworthy — recipient of their crafts.
+The aging gurus, fakirs and masters Desani encountered saw him as a worthy — or perhaps least unworthy — recipient of their arts and crafts.
 The challenge of what to do with the gathered materials, the experiences and of drawing communicable conclusions from those years occupied Desani for the rest of his life.

 Columns, Short Stories and Academic Papers

-In Hatterr, through his spiritual quests, and in his later years as a full professor of philosophy at The University of Texas at Austin, Desani delighted in debunking spiritual teachings that he considered "beneath contempt", a favorite phrase.
-He was particularly critical of hatha yoga and Shankara Hindu philosophy ("I am Brahma; you are Brahma") and other Westernized characterizations that enlightenment is simply a state of mind.
+In Hatterr, through his spiritual quests, and in his later years as a full professor of philosophy at The University of Texas at Austin, Desani delighted in debunking spiritual teachings that he considered "beneath contempt," a favorite phrase.
+He was particularly critical of hatha yoga and Shankara Hindu philosophy ("I am Brahma; you are Brahma") and other characterizations that enlightenment is simply a state of mind.

 At age 53 or so, Desani began writing again for something other than his private journals.
 Over the next three decades he produced a significant amount of world-class fiction and commentary.
 Many of his short stories can be found in Hali and Collected Stories, available from McPherson & Co.
 He wrote many articles and essays for Illustrated Weekly of India, including an unsigned weekly column under the masthead "Very High" and "Very Low", which ran from early 1966 through 1967.
-Of the 50-or-so columns, about a third could be classified as Indian social commentary, a third travelogue and the remainder focused on Nadi texts, yoga, Indian astrology and Buddhism.
+Of the 50-or-so columns, about a third could be classified as Indian social commentary, a third travelogue with the remainder focused on Nadi texts, yoga, Indian astrology and Buddhism.

 Desani came to the University of Texas at Austin in 1967 as a Fulbright exchange scholar.
 Within a few years he settled in Austin where he shared a full professorship in Philosophy with Raja Rao, another highly-regarded Anglo-Indian writer.
 Desani taught undergraduate Theravada Buddhism in the Spring; Rao taught undergraduate Mahayana Buddhist in the Fall.
 Each also offered graduate seminars on related topics.
 Temperamentally and physically the two men could hardly have been more different, yet they became good friends.
-Being the late-Sixties, their classes attracted hundreds of students each semester.
+Being the late-'60s, their classes attracted hundreds of students each semester.

-As an instructor Desani exuded physical strength and stamina, focus, confidence and a sense of personal achievement which contrasted markedly with the then-in-vogue cool-ish images of contemplative and reticent gurus and Zen masters.
-He projected a highly competitive — if occasionally combative — persona while acknowledging great respect for genuine spiritual teachers — Hindu, Muslim, Jewish, Moorish or Christian — and their crafts.
+As an instructor Desani exuded physical strength and stamina, focus, confidence and a sense of personal achievement which contrasted markedly with the then-in-vogue images of contemplative and reticent gurus and Zen Masters.
+He projected a highly competitive — if not occasionally combative — persona while acknowledging great respect for genuine spiritual teachers — Hindu, Muslim, Jewish, Moorish or Christian — and their crafts.
 Once a student asked Desani if he believed in the devil.
-Stopped short for once, Desani paused quite a few seconds.
+Stopped short for once, Desani paused for quite a few seconds.
 "I am very polite to the devil," he finally answered.

 Desani's teachings are respectfully summed up as follows: The ancient goals of Vipassana and Enlightenment are real and attainable.
 However, the quest is difficult.
 It is not for everyone.
 Others should simply try to live good, ethical lives.